Nixon (company)

 Nixon is an American watches and accessories brand, founded in 1997 in Encinitas, California, United States by Andy Laats and Chad DiNenna.
-In the past, Nixon had operated stand-alone retail stores in Berkeley, California as well as Bondi & Melbourne, Australia and Kuta, Bali.
+In the past, Nixon had operated stand-alone retail stores in Berkeley, California, as well as Bondi and Melbourne, Australia, and Kuta, Bali.
 As of April 2025, Nixon no longer operates standalone stores, and instead works with retail partners and an online store to sell watches.
 The watch brand has a global presence with sales in over 90 countries worldwide.

 History

 Nixon was founded in 1997 by Andy Laats and Chad DiNenna in Encinitas, California.

 Both Laats and DiNenna worked in the action sports industry prior to founding Nixon.
 Laats, a former snowboard product manager at Burton with an engineering degree from Cornell University, was in the process of earning his Master of Business Administration (MBA) from Stanford University when he and DiNenna met to discuss the startup of Nixon.
 DiNenna, originally from Southern California, had studied communications at California State University, Long Beach and previously worked in publishing at TransWorld Media for five years prior to the launch of Nixon.

 Laats and DiNenna raised nearly US$1 million from venture capitalists to start Nixon and, in 1997, the debut catalog was released; seven models were released through 200 retailers.
 Nixon opened a subsidiary in France in 2000, and by 2005 had 90 models, and 60 employees, with sales growing by 55 percent annually.

 As of April 2025, Nixon no longer operates standalone retail stores.
 Nixon watches can be found in retail partners like Tilley's and Macy's, and purchased online through the Nixon website.
 In addition to their Carlsbad, California headquarters, Nixon maintains a global presence with offices in France and Australia.